‘Trusting in God; Growing in Wisdom’

 Design and technology at Whitegate CE Primary School

 At Whitegate Primary School, we aim to develop children’s curiosity, creativity, and problem-solving skills through Design and technology.
-We aim to teach pupils about how the world works, how things are made, and give them opportunities to take on exciting challenges and become young inventors.
+We aim to develop children’s wisdom as they learn about how the world works and how things are made.
+We strive to give them opportunities to take on exciting challenges and shine and grow as young inventors.

-Using creativity and imagination, pupils design and make their own products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants, and values.
+At Whitegate our Design and technology curriculum is built around the four main elements of the design cycle: research, design, make and evaluate.
+Children are immersed in the design process by researching a range of existing products and designers.
+Using creativity and imagination, pupils then design and make their own products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants, and values.
 Through making and evaluating the things they have designed they learn to critique and refine their ideas and find new and better ways to do things.
 Through this process they develop resilience and perseverance as they tackle problems and find solutions.

-We aim to give children the opportunity to complete one design and technology project per term in order to develop a wide set of practical skills throughout their school career.
-Through these projects, they acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing, and art.
+Through the delivery of our curriculum, children acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing, and art.
 Pupils learn how to take risks, becoming resourceful, innovative, enterprising, and capable citizens.
 Design and technology develops children’s life skills and helps prepare them for life in all its fullness.

 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth, and well-being of the nation.